• Home

 Should breakfast casserole be baked covered or uncovered?

-I prefer to bake my breakfast casseroles uncovered so that the top gets nice and golden brown.
+I prefer to bake this breakfast casserole uncovered so that the top gets nice and golden brown.
 However, if you find that your casserole is browning too much on top, you can cover it with foil for the last 10-15 minutes of baking.

 Can frozen biscuits be used in the recipe?